 Taurasi’s wife, Penny Taylor, gave birth to a boy, Leo Michael Taurasi-Taylor, on March 1.
 Taurasi is the father of two daughters.
 Taurasi spoke out about her plans to become a mother at this week’s USA training camp in Seattle.
 ‘Sleep’ is a term I don’t really understand these days, so I’m operating only on a single digit, but it’s all in the name of a nice young guy,’ says the heroine.

 We were inspired by a piece of work by local Phoenix artist Whitney Schlander, who combined all of the lovely hues of the Phoenician desert and sunsets into the design of our daughter’s nursery,” Taurasi said.
-Following that, we created a neutral and soothing colour scheme to compliment the magnificent midcentury furnishings.”
+Following that, we created a neutral and soothing color scheme to compliment the magnificent midcentury furnishings.”
 In the end, the room is awash in dusty pinks and relaxing whites.

 Taurasi and Taylor enlisted the assistance of Pottery Barn Kids.
 The Olympic competitors had been vegan since 2015, and they were determined to create an atmosphere in the nursery that was environmentally friendly and devoid of hazardous substances.